hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

 - Loss of control over a participant namespace implies loss of control over the coin balances for all parties hosted under that namespace.
-  On a network level, loss of a participant namespace constitutes an SV failure and reduces the overall fault tolerance buffer, until the respective SV is offboarded from the SVC.
+  On a network level, loss of a participant namespace constitutes an SV failure and reduces the overall fault tolerance buffer, until the respective SV is offboarded from the DSO.

 CometBFT node identities
 ++++++++++++++++++++++++